Ishrz/Cohort-2-/README.md

-# 🚀 COHORT 2.0 - Frontend Practice Tasks
+# 🚀 COHORT 2.0 - Practice Tasks and self experiments

-This repository contains a collection of **landing page projects** created as part of my **COHORT 2.0 frontend learning journey**.
+This repository contains a collection of **projects, Tasks and Experimental stuff on Tasks ** created as part of my **COHORT 2.0 Fullstack learning journey**.
-Each page is coded **manually without using AI**, following the **old-school HTML, CSS, and JS** approach — to understand and grasp every concept clearly 💪
+Each project is coded **manually without using AI**, following the **old-school approach to build muscle memory and logic* — to understand and grasp every concept clearly 💪

 ---